oddbird/css-sandbox/src/logical/properties.md

 or that a logical-shorthand syntax would need to impact all of these.

+I've completed a pass,
+but there may still be properties in newer specifications that I missed.

 [You can support this effort](https://opencollective.com/oddbird-open-source/contribute/css-logical-shorthands-86141) or [read more about it](/logical/).

-## Stand-alone properties
+## Multi-value properties

-These accept either physical or logical dimensions, but don't have associated sub-properties for the individual dimensions involved.
+These accept multiple dimensions in a single syntax, but don't have associated sub-properties for the dimensions involved.
+Ideally, a global toggle would apply here.

 - `aspect-ratio` physical (x/y)
 - `background`…